Ometria/ometria.ios_sdk/README.md

 --------------------------
 To initialise Ometria, you need to enter the API key from **2.
 Before you begin**.

+> :information_source: Although on Android you are allowed to change what icon is displayed on push notifications, Apple is being more restrictive in this sense.
+Therefore, push notifications on iOS and ipadOS always use the application icon, and the only changes in layout can be done by user controlled preferences.
+To find out more about this, see [Notifications Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/components/system-experiences/notifications)

 The best place to do this is in [application(_:didFinishLaunchingWithOptions:)](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIApplicationDelegate_Protocol/#//apple_ref/occ/intfm/UIApplicationDelegate/application:didFinishLaunchingWithOptions:).

 Initialise the library by adding **import Ometria** and then calling **Ometria.initialize(apiToken:)** with your API key as its argument.